pascalbartschi/pascalbartschi/README.md

 ## 📫 Contact Me

 I'm always open to collaboration and discussions related to computational biology, bioinformatics, or any related projects.
-You can reach me via email at [your@email.com].
+You can reach me via email at [bartschi.compbio@gmail.com].

 ## 🌐 Find Me Online

-- LinkedIn: [Your LinkedIn profile URL]
+- LinkedIn: [www.linkedin.com/in/pascal-baertschi/]
-- ResearchGate: [Your ResearchGate profile URL]
+- ResearchGate: [TBD]
-- Personal Website: [URL of your personal website or blog, if applicable]
+- Personal Website: [TBD]

 Thank you for visiting my profile!
 If you have any questions or would like to connect, feel free to reach out.
 Have a great day! 😄